wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= 1.6.1 =
+* Improvement - New posting format: %TEXT% - Inserts the excerpt of your post. %FULLTEXT% - Inserts the body(text) of your post.
+* Bug fix - Activation Problem "unexpected $end".

 = 1.6.0 =
 * Improvement - New improved settings page with test buttons.
 * Bug fix - Rare Facebook crush.